 Australian Business Volunteers (ABV) was established in 1981.
 The aim was to utilise the skills of recently retired Australians to assist in community development in the Asia/Pacific area.
-Over the past thirty two years ABV has placed more than 6,000 volunteers in Asia and the Pacific.
+Since its establishment ABV has placed more than 6,000 volunteers in Asia and the Pacific.